arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_admin_modules_flush.md

 order.

 @RESTREPLYBODY{level,string,required,string}
-A list of the loglevels for all log entries.
+A list of the log levels for all log entries.

 @RESTREPLYBODY{timestamp,array,required,string}
 a list of the timestamps as seconds since 1970-01-01 for all log